 Hi.
 I’m Pauline.
 Welcome to my website.

-At last Cinnamon’s second adventure is almost complete.
-Here’s the front cover.
+At last Cinnamon’s second adventure has been published.
+Here’s the front and back cover.
+Once again the great illustrations were created by Kat Chadwick.

 Yesterday morning I had an email from one of the girls who attended my Belgrave writing workshop.
 She chose to dress up as my character Cinnamon Stevens for a Book Week event at her school.
 I went singing about the house all day!